-There is a free version, but you get way more features with the premium edition, which costs $139 / £99 for the personal edition and $399 / £279 for a commercial license – a super reasonable fee for such high-end software.
+There is a free version of VivaDesigner, but you a lot more with the premium edition, which costs a one-off $139 / £99 for the personal edition and $399 / £279 for a commercial licence.
+The price is very reasonable for such high-end software.

-Swift Publisher is a budget desktop publishing app for Mac only.
-It comes with more than 500 templates for a range of specific projects, including bi-fold and tri-fold brochures, catalogues, business cards, social media, disc labels and covers, address labels and more.
+Swift Publisher is a budget desktop publishing app that comes with more than 500 templates for a range of specific projects, including bi-fold and tri-fold brochures, catalogues, business cards, social media, disc labels and covers, address labels and more.
 You also get access to a collection of 2D and 3D heading presets, 2,000 free clipart images, 100 image masks.
-The tool boasts some sophisticated page layout features, including two-page spreads, unlimited layers, master pages, customisable grids, rich-text tools, printing to RGB or CMYK, and export to PNG, TIFF, JPEG, EPS and PDF.
+As for the toolset, you get some sophisticated page layout features, including two-page spreads, unlimited layers, master pages, customisable grids, rich-text tools, printing to RGB or CMYK, and you can export to PNG, TIFF, JPEG, EPS and PDF.

-Once you’ve completed your designs you can publish them online, embed them in emails or webpages, push to social media, download them as print-ready files, or order directly from the Lucidpress print shop.
-It's by no means sophisticated or feature-rich, but if you’re new to desktop publishing and don’t want to learn to use professional software, it offers a quick and easy route to creating basic designs.
+Of course, the software isn't massively sophisticated or feature-rich, but if you’re new to desktop publishing and aren't ready to dive in and learn how to use professional software (and to pay for it), this is a quick and easy way to create basic designs.
 Unlike Swift Publisher, you can use it on any computer with a web browser.
-The free version is quite limited.
+There's a free version, but it's quite limited.
 You’ll need to upgrade to the $9.95 a month subscription to get features like unlimited shapes and documents, custom fonts and print-quality PDFs.